 Science, Technology and Innovation Policy; Citizen Science; Innovation Ecosystems;Converging Technologies; Artificial Intelligence; Genomics, Genome-editing, Precision Medicine, Synthetic Biology, Nanotechnology; Society and Culture; Governance; Europe; European Union; United States; Asia, Mexico

-Eleonore Pauwels is an international science policy expert, who specializes in the governance of emerging technologies, including genomics, digital and bio-engineering, participatory health design, and citizen science.
-At the Wilson Center, she is the Director of Biology Collectives, and Senior Program Associate within the Science and Technology Innovation Program.
-Her research at the Center focuses on developing regulatory and governance mechanisms for the fast-growing ecosystem of health innovators, built around maker spaces and community bio labs, to support responsible innovation in distributed networks.
-This is part of her larger effort to design actionable ethics and governance strategies to enable responsible and fair citizen particpation in new health and genomics technologies.
+Her work also fosters the democratization of disruptive health technologies, including AI and genomics, and the inclusion of patients and citizens through participatory health design.
+With funding from the Robert Wood Johnson Foundation, Pauwels leads the Citizen Health Innovators Project.
+With this venture, she focuses on developing regulatory and governance mechanisms for the fast-growing ecosystem of health innovators, built around maker-spaces and community bio labs, to support responsible innovation in distributed networks.
+This project is part of her larger effort to design actionable ethics and governance strategies to enable responsible and fair citizen particpation in new health and genomics technologies.

 Pauwels has been awarded several grants by U.S and European institutions, including the U.S. National Science Foundation and the European institutions, including the U.S. National Science Foundation and the European Commission.
 She is co-PI of a 4 million Euro grant, Synenergene, which promotes responsible research and innovation in genomics and synthetic biology.